TheHellem/forklift-manipulator/README.md

 The scripts are used to simulate the robotic arm, and calculate the forward and inverse kinematics of the robot arm as well as the differential kinematics.

-The following link shows how the scripts can be used to simulate the robot arm.
+The following link shows how the scripts can be used to simulate the robot arm with joint space motion planning.

 [![Animation of the Robot arm](https://img.youtube.com/vi/XcspdaYHjw0/0.jpg)](https://www.youtube.com/watch?v=XcspdaYHjw0&)